-Osteoporosis has no symptoms; you can’t tell if you have it or not based on how you feel or look.
+Osteoporosis has no symptoms; you can’t tell if you have the condition based on how you feel or look.
 Often, one finds out they have osteoporosis when a bone breaks.
 Currently, osteoporosis affects 8 million women and 2 million men in the US.
-Another 18 million people have osteopenia (lower than normal bone density) as are at risk of developing osteoporosis.
+Another 18 million people have osteopenia (lower than normal bone density) and are at risk of developing osteoporosis.

 Osteoporosis Risk Factors

 If you think you might be at risk for osteoporosis, check with your doctor.
-Your doctor may prescribe a bone density test, which is a special low dose x-ray, and takes only a few minutes to complete.
+Your doctor may prescribe a bone density test, which is a special low dose x-ray.
+It is a simple test and takes only a few minutes to complete.

 Results of Osteoporosis

 Osteoporosis often results in multiple painful and disabling fractures.
 Weakened bones can fracture with normal activities, such as picking up a bag of groceries or a grandchild, rolling over in bed, stepping off a curb, or even sneezing.
 Falls cause many osteoporotic fractures.